Tony St. Pierre

 Why Stoic Principles Matter for Developers

-The Stoics taught that clarity, discipline, and resilience are the foundation of growth.
+The Stoics believed that clarity, discipline, and resilience allow us to grow.

-• Turning bugs, outages, and shifting requirements into opportunities to grow
+• Turning bugs, outages, and shifting scope into chances to improve

-When you master your mindset, you master your craft.
+When you train your mind, you sharpen your code.

 A Small Example